Refers to a spectrum selective antispasmodic.

 Special Precautions for Central Infusion

-TPN delivered by indwelling catheter through a central or large peripheral vein is a special technique that requires a team effort on the part of the doctor, nurse, and pharmacist.
+TPN delivered by indwelling catheter through a central or large peripheral vein is a unique technique that requires a team effort from the doctor, nurse, and pharmacist.

 The responsibility for administering this therapy should be limited to those trained in the procedures and alert to signs of complications.